rtomrud/averaged-perceptron/README.md

 ### `update(features, label, guess)`

 Returns the perceptron, updating the weights with the respective value of each of the given `features` if the given `label` is not predicted.
-Can be given the `guess` so that it does not have to compute it.
+It can be given the `guess` so that it does not have to recompute it.

 ```js
 import averagedPerceptron from "averaged-perceptron";